 My original hypothesis is that the page is popular due to their collections of high quality and affordable fare.
 So i took a deep dive into the website.

 Looking at three random categories, I chose health and beauty as well as car parts and photography.
 What's interesting to note is that some of the highest sellers seem to be groups or companies.
 This can be seen with usernames such as "facebeauty.shop" and "snycustoms".
+I think it would be safe to assume that these users are business resellers rather than individual users.

 As expected, newer cars are generally more expensive that used cars.
 Although used cars are the majority of the cars (and even the most expensive one).
+I used a scatter plot using the items index just to get a general feel of the lot and how they are priced with red items being brand new and blue dots being second hand and used vehicles.

 One 256 gb iPhone 11 cost 14 hundred dollars on Carousell while getting one straight from the Mac store would only cost 12 hundred dollars.
+I felt this was interesting to note as most people would assume you'd get a better deal from a buy and sell website.

 Samsung Galaxy Note10+s and Note10+5g phones were overpriced by a few hundred dollars as well.